WHO 2007 reference

 Is this height percentile calculator diagnostic?

 No. This height percentile calculator is reference-only and non-diagnostic.
-It estimates where one measured height sits inside a prototype age-and-sex curve, but it does not evaluate symptoms, nutrition, puberty timing, family history, medical conditions, or change over time.
+It estimates where one measured height sits inside a WHO age-and-sex reference curve, but it does not evaluate symptoms, nutrition, puberty timing, family history, medical conditions, or change over time.
 A percentile can help frame a measurement; it cannot replace professional assessment.

 Why can the child height percentile calculator show no percentile?